Christoph Fahlbusch

 What exists now

 Primer iOS has three layers, shared tokens, SwiftUI components, and UIKit twins.
-UIKit still had to be there because GitHub Mobile for iOS still has a lot of UIKit.
-A SwiftUI-only system would have looked cleaner on paper and been much less useful in practice.
+UIKit still has to be there because GitHub Mobile for iOS still has a lot of UIKit.
+A SwiftUI-only system would look cleaner on paper and be much less useful in practice.

 The first version included 597 functional color tokens, 726 bundled Octicons, 18 SwiftUI components, 17 UIKit twins, a demo app, a migration strategy, and a Figma plugin that generates a 1:1 component catalog from the same token definitions.

-I built it with Swift 6 strict concurrency and zero third-party dependencies because I wanted the foundation to stay small enough that engineering could trust it.
+I built it with Swift 6 strict concurrency and zero third-party dependencies because the foundation has to stay small enough that engineering can trust it.

 The agent-first workflow

-I wasn't asking Copilot to autocomplete a few files.
-The repository was built around an agent-first workflow with 10 specialized AI agents, each with a clear job, coordinated by an orchestrator.
+This isn't Copilot autocompleting a few files, the repository is built around an agent-first workflow with 10 specialized AI agents, each with a clear job, coordinated by an orchestrator.

-The flow was simple on purpose because I wanted this to work with plain language.
-I described what I needed, the orchestrator classified the request, an analysis agent challenged overlap with existing patterns, and implementation agents worked through tokens, SwiftUI, UIKit, Figma, and the demo app.
-Build checks ran between steps, a reviewer agent checked token usage, accessibility, parity, conventions, and performance, and a commit agent prepared clean history.
-Nothing was committed without human approval.
+The flow is simple on purpose, because it has to work with plain language.
+I describe what I need, the orchestrator classifies the request, an analysis agent challenges overlap with existing patterns, and implementation agents work through tokens, SwiftUI, UIKit, Figma, and the demo app.
+Build checks run between steps, a reviewer agent checks token usage, accessibility, parity, conventions, and performance, and a commit agent prepares clean history.
+Nothing gets committed without human approval.

-AI handled the volume, repetition, and cross-file coordination.
-I stayed on system boundaries, product judgment, taste, and the call on whether the work deserved to stay.
+AI handles the volume, repetition, and cross-file coordination.
+I stay on system boundaries, product judgment, and the call on whether the work deserves to stay.

-Each agent owned a narrow part of the system.
-Analysis acted like a skeptic before new work started.
-Tokens owned colors, spacing, fonts, durations, haptics, and icons.
-SwiftUI built modern components, UIKit built parity twins after reading the SwiftUI source, Figma created plugin builders, Demo made sure every component had a reference page, and Reviewer acted as the quality gate.
+Each agent owns a narrow part of the system.
+The Analysis agent challenges new work before implementation starts.
+The Tokens agent owns colors, spacing, fonts, durations, haptics, and icons.
+SwiftUI builds modern components.
+UIKit builds parity twins after reading the SwiftUI source.
+Figma creates plugin builders, Demo makes sure every component has a reference page, and Reviewer acts as the quality gate.

-Generic AI output is usually where consistency goes to die, so the agents were constrained by repeated instructions, scoped responsibilities, and build verification.
-A new component was not done until it existed in SwiftUI, had a UIKit twin when needed, appeared in the demo app, and had Figma coverage.
+Generic AI output is usually where consistency goes to die, so the agents are constrained by repeated instructions, scoped responsibilities, and build verification.
+A new component is not done until it exists in SwiftUI, has a UIKit twin when needed, appears in the demo app, and has Figma coverage.

-After a while it stopped feeling like code generation.
-It felt more like running a workflow with clear owners, rules, and checks.
-The system knew where files lived, which rules applied, how to validate them, and when to send work back.
+After a while it stops feeling like code generation.
+It feels more like running a workflow with clear owners, rules, and checks.
+The system knows where files live, which rules apply, how to validate them, and when to send work back.

 The instruction layer

 The agents are backed by a layered guidance system that contains global project instructions, file-scoped instructions, and agent-specific definitions.
-In total, the repository had more than 2,600 lines of agent and instruction documentation.
+In total, the repository has more than 2,600 lines of agent and instruction documentation.

 It's a lot, but design systems drift fast when the rules only live in one person's head.
 "Use PrimerColor tokens, never hardcoded colors" appears in more than one place on purpose.
 The rule is active during implementation, during review, and when editing matching files.

-I repeated those rules on purpose because consistency was the whole point.
-They had to survive across agents, files, and passes, not live only in my head.
+I repeat those rules on purpose because consistency is the whole point.
+They have to survive across agents, files, and passes, not live only in my head.

-AI was most useful where design systems create a lot of necessary surface area.
-It helped with token generation, component boilerplate, SwiftUI and UIKit parity, demo pages, Figma builders, documentation, and repeated checks that humans can do, but rarely do perfectly at this scale.
+AI is most useful where design systems create a lot of necessary surface area.
+It helps with token generation, component boilerplate, SwiftUI and UIKit parity, demo pages, Figma builders, documentation, and the repeated checks humans can do, but rarely do perfectly at this scale.

 The Figma plugin is a good example.
-It doesn't try to keep Figma and code in sync by asking someone to update both manually.
-It generates a component catalog from the same token definitions as the Swift package.
+It doesn't keep Figma and code in sync by asking someone to update both manually, it generates a component catalog from the same token definitions the Swift package already uses.
 A designer looking at a PrimerButton in Figma and an engineer looking at PrimerButton in Xcode are looking at the same underlying values.

-What I wanted was less translation, less drift, and less time spent rediscovering what the system had already decided.
+What I want is less translation, and less time spent rediscovering what the system has already decided.

-The agents were fast, but they weren't the product designer, architect, or final reviewer.
-They made confident mistakes, and some were caught by the reviewer, some by the build, and some by me.
+The agents are fast, but they aren't the product designer, architect, or final reviewer.
+They make confident mistakes, and some get caught by the reviewer, some by the build, and some by me.

-UIKit was the hardest part.
+UIKit is the hardest part.
 Some SwiftUI effects don't have reliable UIKit equivalents.
-Instead of forcing a bad port, the workflow documented the gap and moved on.
-I kept one rule for the rest of the project.
+Instead of forcing a bad port, the workflow documents the gap and moves on.
+I keep one rule for the rest of the project.
 When a problem takes too many loops, stop, write down what happened, and avoid turning stubbornness into architecture.

-The workflow also had persistent memory.
-When the system learned that a certain approach didn't work, that lesson became a note, then a rule, then something the Reviewer could enforce later.
-Every mistake made the next pass a little better.
+The workflow also has persistent memory.
+When the system learns that a certain approach doesn't work, that lesson becomes a note, then a rule, then something the Reviewer can enforce later.
+Every mistake makes the next pass a little better.

 Traditional design system work still involves too much translation.
 A designer creates a Figma component, an engineer interprets it, review catches differences, and the Figma component and code component drift over time.

-What I wanted instead was infrastructure that designers and engineers could both build on.
+What I want instead is infrastructure that designers and engineers can both build on.
 A designer can describe a component in product language.
 The system can plan it, build the code, create the Figma builder, add the demo page, and validate the result.
 The designer still reviews it, but the handoff gets much smaller.

 AI gets interesting for design when it helps build and verify that structure without pretending it can replace judgment.